ljeanette15/cs375-p5-ateam/README.md

 When prompted, enter your Denison username and Denison password (unfortunately the password will be shown on your terminal, so don't let others see)

-*You must have at least one message in your mailbox in order for the fetch to work.
+* You must have at least one message in your mailbox in order for the fetch to work.
 Additionally, it is assumed that only one inbox titled "inbox" exists.
+** Sometimes a segmentation fault is thrown randomly.
+We are not sure where this comes from.
+We have found that if you recompile and run it again, there's a good chance it will work.
+We plan to fix this in future updates, but we did not have time.

+# General Design

+This IMAP client was designed using object oriented programming so that different test interfaces could be built using these IMAP client functions.
+The current test program asks the user to login, then displays the user's inbox.
+The user is then prompted to either read, delete, or display messages, or quit the program.
+The functions are implemented by sending IMAP commands over a TCP connection to an IMAP server running on rogue1.cs.denison.edu.
+Each time a command is sent, a new tag is generated for that command.

 # API